Strilanc/Strilanc.github.io/_posts/2016-06-05-erasure-is-postselection.md

 # What's Actually Happening

-People think this the quantum eraser works like this circuit, where an operation on one qubit affects the state of another:
+People think that the quantum eraser works like the following circuit, where an operation on one qubit affects the state of another:

 <img src="/assets/{{ loc }}/eraser-wrong.png"/>